Global Stocks Fall on Fed Caution

 International markets fell, after cautious comments from U.S. Federal Reserve Chairman Jerome Powell added to concerns about the global economy.

-In morning trading in Hong Kong on Thursday, the Hang Seng Index led regional declines with a nearly 1.5% drop.
-Benchmarks in Shanghai, Japan, South Korea and Australia declined less than 1% each.
+In afternoon trading in Hong Kong on Thursday, the Hang Seng Index and Nikkei 225 both dropped 1.3%.
+Benchmarks in South Korea and Australia declined around 1% each, while the Shanghai Composite retreated 0.7%.

 The Dow Jones Industrial Average dropped 2.2% Wednesday, after Mr. Powell said further stimulus could be needed to support the U.S. economy's recovery from its coronavirus-induced contraction.

-E-mini S&P 500 futures retreated nearly half a percent in Asian trading hours, suggesting U.S. shares could come under fresh pressure on Thursday.
+E-mini S&P 500 futures were modestly lower during Asian trading hours, suggesting U.S. shares could come under fresh pressure on Thursday.

 Dwyfor Evans, head of macro strategy for Asia Pacific at State Street Global Markets, said markets were weighed down by Mr. Powell's "extremely negative" remarks, and the Fed chairman was effectively "crying out for political assistance" in the form of greater government spending.